Richard Higby

 I grew up at Lake of the Ozarks.
 I earned an undergraduate degree, a master’s degree in aviation safety and then spent some time traveling after college.
 I lived in the U.S. Virgin Islands, took a motorcycle trip around the U.S., landed in New Orleans and later in the Washington D.C. area, finally landing in Chicago to start my business.
 I found a live/work studio in the Flat Iron Building, an arts building in Wicker Park, and then spent the next 15 years creating custom furniture and millwork, building my business and expanding my knowledge.
 I brought my business to St. Louis’ Benton Park when we moved in 2010.
 Two years after arriving, and looking for new opportunities, I took a job with a global retail fixture company based in St. Louis.
 I spent the next 7 years traveling the world and working with some of the most recognizable global retail brands.
 Missing my time working in a creative capacity, I went back into my business in 2000 designing and building custom furniture, millwork, metal for residential and retail.
 Throughout our time in St. Louis, my wife, Ann, and I have lived in an 800 sq. ft.
 Carriage house in Benton Park.
 We are currently building a custom home at the front of that lot which has many custom elements and architectural details.
 We’re also involved in the broader arts community.
 We have two small buildings in the Patch Neighborhood where I have my shop and provide studio space for artists, musicians and other creatives, hoping to give back by helping other artists get their start, as I originally did in the Flat Iron Building.

-Photos provided by Richard Higby Design
+Photos provided by Richard Higby Design.
+Custom Light Fixture, Side Bar and Window Seating.

 How did you get started?